 My plan is to reinvest 100% of these proceeds back into multiple non-coastal city real estate crowdfunding deals across two or three platforms, instead of just one platform.

 I met up with a handful of CrowdStreet personnel in Palo Alto for a couple of hours before the lockdowns of 2020.
+I have since kept in touch with them on a quarterly basis in 2021.
+CrowdStreet has really been sourcing some fantastic deals during the pandemic.

 After the Jumpstart Our Business Startups (JOBS) Act passed in 2012, more than a hundred online real estate investing marketplaces have emerged.